-Adding onboarding videos into the mix can deliver a smoother experience and even convince more users to try out your software.
+Adding onboarding videos (watch our YouTube video here on How To Get Started With Userpilot) into the mix can deliver a smoother experience and even convince more users to try out your software.
 Ultimately, this means more long-term adoption and more revenue growth.

 The overarching argument for video is that most people are visual learners.
 People retain more information from video than from any other media.
 That’s why video marketing is so popular for helping new users understand products and services.